CaioMaxximus/Gold_Price_analysis_and_forecast-/README.md

-# Gold Prices during day, ML problem
+# Gold Prices analisys and forecasr

-## visualizing Gold Prices index and forecasting max values usinf LinearRegression.
+## Visualizing Gold Prices index and forecasting max values using LinearRegression.

-This time series problem use Trend and multioutput techniques to forecast data
+This time series notebook use Trend analysis and multioutput techniques to forecast data

-# Open in the kaggle platform to visualize the outputs()
+- Open in the kaggle platform to visualize the outputs
--

 STATUS : Still working...